Friday, 19 December 2025

 • Clothing: Wear soft, breathable cotton.
 Avoid scratchy wool.

-• Humidifier: Use a humidifier in the bedroom during winter to keep air moist.
+• Humidifier: Use a humidifier in the bedroom during winter to keep the air moist.

 • Keep Fingernails Short: To minimize damage from scratching during sleep.